A homotopy invariant of stable maps to oriented surfaces: Changes of the cumulative winding number under homotopy

 The proofs of Lemma~\ref{l:32a} are the same as those for $ST(a, a+1, a, a+1)$ and $ST(a, a-1, a, a-1)$ in Lemma~\ref{l:32}.

 It remains to examine how the cumulative winding number $\omega(f)$ is changed under wrinkles, $R_3$ moves, cusp-fold moves, and cusp merges.

-\begin{lemma} Let $f\co M\to \R^2$ be a generic map of a smooth manifold of dimension $\ge 2$.
-For any integral chessboard function, the wrinkle and cusp-fold moves do not change the cumulative winding number associated with the diagram $(\Sigma(f);P,Q)$.
-The same is true for cusp merges for the Euler chessboard function, and the chessboard functions that count path components of regular fibers. \end{lemma} \begin{proof} The statements of Lemma~\ref{lem:9.3} for wrinkles and cusp merges are easily verified.
+\begin{lemma} Let $f\co M\to F$ be a generic map of a smooth closed manifold of dimension $\ge 2$ to a parallelized surface.
+For any integral chessboard function, the wrinkle, cusp merge, and cusp-fold moves do not change the cumulative winding number associated with the diagram $(\Sigma(f);P,Q)$. \end{lemma} \begin{proof} The statements of Lemma~\ref{lem:9.3} for wrinkles and cusp merges are easily verified.
 Next, we examine how cusp-fold moves affect $\omega$.
 Label the arcs before and after a cusp-fold move as in Fig.~\ref{fig:16}.
 Then the contribution of $\varphi(\alpha)$ is replaced with $\varphi(\alpha_1)+\varphi(\alpha_2)$, the contribution of $\varphi(\beta)$ is replaced with $\varphi(\beta_1)+\varphi(\beta_2)$, and the contribution of $\varphi(\gamma)$ is replaced with $\varphi(\gamma_1)+\varphi(\gamma_2)+\varphi(\gamma_3)$.
 Consequently, under a cusp-fold move the winding number is modified continuously.
 Since the cumulative winding number is an element of $\frac{1}{2} \Z$, we conclude that $\omega$ is unchanged under cusp-fold moves. \end{proof}

 Similarly, we can determine changes of cumulative winding number for $\Z_2$-valued chessboard functions.